Find a psychiatrist

 Helping someone who is repeatedly suicidal can become physically and mentally exhausting.
 Never try to do it alone.
 Recruit a network of family, friends and professionals to help share the load.

-Beyondblue’s The Way Back and Mental Health NZ’s Worried about Someone are free resources to help people who have attempted suicide, their friends, whānau and family members.
+Mental Health NZ’s Worried about Someone is a free resource to help people who have attempted suicide, their friends, whānau and family members.

 Mental health support services